 Other ways to whiten teeth

 Since whitening toothpastes aren't always the most effective way to whiten your teeth, you may also want to consider some other options.
-You can read our full guide to teeth whitening for more information, but here's a quick overview of the alternatives:
+You can read our full guide to teeth whitening for more information, or you can take simple steps, like mixing your toothpaste with a teeth-whitening powder, but here's a quick overview of the alternatives:

 At-home whitening kits: Whitening kits normally contain a whitening gel and then either mouth trays, or in more advanced kits, an LED mouthpiece.
 LED lights accelerate the whitening process and make for longer-lasting results.
 You should see results in a few days, with a full treatment course taking a week or two.